ckfinder/ckfinder-translations/README.md

 This repository contains language files for **CKFinder 3**.

+There are two branches available:
+* `master` &ndash; Language files from the **latest stable CKFinder release**.
+* `major` (default) &ndash; Language files from the **most current development snapshot** of the next CKFinder release.
+May contain language strings for new features that are not published in any release available now.

 ## Contributing

 This repository was created to simplify the process of updating or providing new language files.

 You are welcome to help **localize CKFinder** into your native language and update existing localizations.
 You can use one of the methods described below to submit your translation. **Your help will be much appreciated!**

+**Important notes:**

-**Important note:** CKFinder language files are in JSON format.
-A few language strings contain some HTML tags like `<strong>` or placeholders such as `{pleaseWait}` or `{count}`.
+CKFinder language files are in JSON format.
+A few language strings contain some HTML tags like `<strong>` or placeholders such as `{name}` or `{count}`.
 Please leave these untouched as changing them may prevent CKFinder from working correctly.

+All untranslated entries are marked with `[MISSING]`.
+When you translate, remove the `[MISSING]` part to mark the translation "done" and provide your localization.
+For example:

+Untranslated:

+	"deleteFiles": "[MISSING]Delete Files",

+Translated:

+	"deleteFiles": "Dateien löschen",

 ## Creating a Pull Request

-If you are familiar with Git, you can fork this repository and submit a [pull request](https://github.com/ckfinder/ckfinder-translations/pulls) with your changes.
+If you are familiar with Git, you can fork this repository and submit a [pull request](https://github.com/ckfinder/ckfinder-translations/pulls) with your changes for the `major` branch.

 ## Editing Files on GitHub